piter10p/MongoMigrator/readme.md

 You can find example in `Examples/NetMongoMigrator.Console.Example`.

-To launch migrator compile your console app and lanuch it:
+To launch migrator compile your console app and execute it:

     migratorApp.exe up [connection string] [database name]